I remember this one time when Stephanie and I were cruising the East Coast on Floating Home as if it happened yesterday.

 So let’s find out what’s not working in your business.

-Let’s tweak one little thing.
+Maybe we need to tweak one little thing.

-Let’s put a little WD-40 on that hinge, or whatever it’s going to take.
+Whatever it is, put a little WD-40 on that hinge, or whatever it’s going to take.

 Let’s build your Dream Business so you, too, can live your Dream Lifestyle.